xianlinbox/daily_practise/aws-solution-architect/design-deployment-strategy.md

 Based all the info above, the steps to build your deployment pipeline will be:

-1. Collecting all the respurces need to deploy
+1. Collecting all the resources need to deploy and the accounts use to deploy them.
-2. Have a clear idea about location
+2. Assess your organisation toolchains. which part is aleady binding with other tools like Terraform, github actions or jenkins etc.
+3. Choose the right tools and integrate them into your pipeline.
+4. Based on business requirements, choose the right deployment strategy, apply it to the pipeline through configuration.